jayfiled/apertureLabsRoboticArm/readme.md

 - `cd apertureLabsRoboticArm`

 3. To run the program ⏩
+- `nuget install packages.config`
+- `dotnet run`

 4. Program operator manual

 4. To run the tests 🧪
+- Make sure you have the most recent version of NuGet (included in Visual Studio, so no need to install if you have this), otherwise, install from [here](https://dist.nuget.org/win-x86-commandline/latest/nuget.exe)

 ### 📚 Description